gun-enes/docker-expense-splitter/README.md

   ```

 ## Contact
-For support or queries, reach out to [contact-email].
+For support or queries, reach out to gun.enes@outlook.com.

 Enjoy managing your expenses with ease!